Off-Market Deals · Article

 We buy 5-to-50-unit multifamily, generally B/C class, generally post-1960s vintage, in Washington, Texas, and Kansas.
 Buildings with real value-add components: under-rented in-place tenants, deferred maintenance we can underwrite, capex we can plan for.
 The Sell pillar page covers the criteria in detail.
 The state pages, Washington, Texas, and Kansas, go deeper on submarkets.

-If you have a property that fits, the next step is short.
+If you have a property that fits the off-market criteria above, the next step is short.
 Call or email me directly.
 The first 15 minutes tells us whether there's a deal here.
 The full process, from that first call to the wire on the closing date, runs 14 to 45 days.

 If you'd rather understand the financial structures we use first, the seller financing page has the math behind owner-carry deals, including the IRC 453 installment-sale tax mechanic.